onzfonz/comp227/src/content/4/en/part4a.md

 │   └── middleware.js
 ```

-Before we get started, know that when you ask Webstorm to make a file, and if type *`dir/file`*, Webstorm will automatically create the directory if it doesn't exist.
+Before we get started, know that when you ask WebStorm to make a file, and if type *`dir/file`*, WebStorm will automatically create the directory if it doesn't exist.
 You just need to make sure the correct directory is selected before you begin.
 Let's get started